Skip to content

 Reviewed by OnlineDermatologist Clinical Content Team

-Rashes clinical guidance image Rashes 10 min read
+Scarring clinical guidance image Scarring 6 min read

-Our clinicians prepared this Rashes overview for ongoing management, with a strong focus on cleanser, moisturiser, and active ingredient selection and realistic next steps.
+Our clinicians prepared this Scarring overview for ongoing management, with a strong focus on trigger recognition and prevention planning and realistic next steps.

-A professional plan balances treatment benefit with safety monitoring. consistent routines reduce barrier damage and improve treatment outcomes over time.
-If deterioration is rapid, use urgent care guidance for: rash with breathing issues, facial swelling, severe pain, high fever, or blistering.
+A professional plan balances treatment benefit with safety monitoring. a structured trigger diary improves treatment precision and relapse prevention.
+If deterioration is rapid, use urgent care guidance for: infected painful scar, rapid growth, ulceration, or severe functional limitation.

 This version supports recurring reviews and long-term control strategies.